thomasalrin/podnix.rb/README.md

 Usage
 -----

-Start by creating a connection to Podnix with your credentials:
+Start by creating a connection to podnix with your credentials:

     require 'podnix'